lucas-mior/dwmblocks2/README.md

 In order to use the default blocks, you have to put them in your `PATH` and also set the environmental variables (see `blocks.h`).

+## Differences from original dwmblocks
+- It's much lighter, since the shell is avoided on every command spawned.
+- A hard to reproduce bug in which `dwmblocks` would freeze has been fixed.
+- Clicks are passed through the first argument, not the `BLOCK_BUTTON` environment variable.
+- Signals are mandatory and set through environment variables, so one can more easily keep dwmblocks signals in sync with scripts which update the contents of the bar.
+- There is the possibility of using C functions as blocks, which is useful for the included clock block, which runs every second, avoiding the overhead of forking and executing a new process.

 ## License
 dwmblocks2 is licensed under GPLv2,
 block scripts in `blocks/` are licensed under AGPL.